West High School (Sioux City, Iowa): History

 On October 25, 2008, Sarah Palin (Vice-Presidential candidate for John McCain) held a rally in the school gym for the 2008 United States presidential election.

 In October 2009. construction began on an expansion to the school building for 10 new brand new science classrooms.
 The expansion is directly integrating into the main academic classroom on the south side, towards the east end of the building.
 Similar to the original construction, Sioux City's East and North High schools also had new science wings, and are nearly identical in function and size.
 West High's science classes began on March 7, 2011 in the new addition.

 West High was named the 2010 School of Character by Character Counts of Iowa.

 In September 2011 the school's lunchroom "The Den" was opened.

 In 2011, West High became a recipient of Iowa's Safe and Supportive Schools grant.
 Funds from this were used to improve the school.

+In October 2015, Donald Trump held a rally in the school gym for the 2016 United States presidential election.
+This resulted in outrage and protests amongst students, given the school's largely Hispanic student body, and Trump's anti-immigration views.